bacoor-hb/sdk-passkeyring/README.md

 # sdk-v2-keyringpasskeywallet
+## Introduction:

-> The SDK package provides simple wallet connection support using passkey to interact with smart accounts, with a pre-setup AppKit (web3modal) provider.
+> The `sdk-v2-keyringpasskeywallet` SDK provides a straightforward way to connect wallets using passkeys, allowing interaction with smart accounts.
+It is pre-configured with AppKit (web3modal), making it easy to integrate into your projects.

-## Required Setup Before Installing the SDK
-### Install and Set Up AppKit (web3modal)
+## Prerequisites:
+### Before installing the SDK, ensure you have set up AppKit (web3modal).
 #### ⚠ If you have already set it up, skip this step.

 📚 [AppKit Documentation](https://docs.reown.com/appkit/overview)